3 Human Services Careers You Could Launch with an Associate's Degree

 Community and social service specialists help individuals who lack certain skills or resources they need to thrive.
 They work across different demographics to help vulnerable individuals achieve a higher quality of life and overall wellbeing.
 They may travel between an office, healthcare facility and the homes of individuals with whom they work in order to track their clients’ progress.

-Who they work with: Community and social service specialists support the individuals in their local area.
+- Who they work with: Community and social service specialists support the individuals in their local area.
 Their focus may be on certain demographics or groups of individuals, such as the elderly, individuals in drug treatment, foster children or at-risk youth.

-*Salary data represents national, averaged earnings for the occupations listed and includes workers at all levels of education and experience.
-This data does not represent starting salaries and employment conditions in your area may vary.
+2Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, [accessed June 2022].
+Information represents national, averaged data for the occupations listed and include workers at all levels of education and experience.
+Employment conditions in your area may vary.

 The Rasmussen University Human Services program is designed for non-licensed positions and does not academically qualify graduates for any state professional license.
 It is not intended for those seeking employment as a licensed social worker.

 EDITOR’S NOTE: This article was originally published in 2017.
 It has since been updated to include information relevant to 2022.